 There are many conditions on the farm that the farmer can control but some cannot be helped.
 Farmers show amazing resilience despite fracking of farm land, land developers swallowing grazing land, regulators that make their lives hard and diseases like bovine tuberculosis threatening their livelihoods.
 Both the U.K. and New Zealand have TB problems.
 In the U.K. the badgers are the potential carriers and in New Zealand the native possums, pigs and deer are blamed.

 This article shows why a systems change will help to ensure the continuation of small-scale, sustainable farming.

-considerable debate as to whether the bovine form of TB is transmissible to humans by drinking milk from an infected cow.
+to whether the bovine form of TB is transmissible to humans by drinking milk from an infected cow.
 Most who have carefully looked into this problem have concluded that it is not, see this article.
 However, most agriculture officials believe that humans can contract TB by drinking milk from a TB-contaminated cow.
 Therefore, if you are producing raw milk, maintenance of a TB-free herd is an absolute necessity."

 Bovine Tuberculosis in Australia

 Australia has been free of bovine tuberculosis (M. bovis) since 2002 according to a Wildlife Health Australia fact sheet.
 It is a bacterial infection.
 The disease was eradicated as a result of an extensive eradication program that began in the 1970s.
 "Tuberculosis has never been diagnosed in Australia’s possums, even prior to eradication of M. bovis when possums were sympatric with M. bovis-infected cattle.
 Australia has had ongoing surveillance and monitoring programs to ensure that any incursion of bovine tuberculosis would be promptly detected."

 An Australian Department of Agriculture document says that bovine tuberculosis was eradicated in 1997.